-An egress window should be large enough for residents to escape through in case of emergency.
-Building codes in many areas require them to be large enough to allow entry for a fully-equipped firefighter.
+An egress window should be big enough to crawl through in case of emergency.
+In many areas, building codes require egress windows to be large enough to fit a firefighter and their equipment.

-- For determining egress window sizes and placement, the International Building Code holds that every bedroom must contain at least one egress window.
-It must be at least 5.7 square feet, that is at least 20 inches wide by 24 inches high, with an opening no higher than 44 inches from the floor.
+- The International Building Code advises that every bedroom must contain at least one egress window.
+The window must be at least 5.7 square feet, 20 inches wide by 24 inches high.
+Its opening must be no higher than 44 inches from the floor.

 - Basement egress windows must also include window wells that provide enough clearance to allow escape.

-Different types of windows can serve as egress windows as long as they meet the minimum requirements for size and clearance.
+Different types of windows can serve as egress windows.
+However, they must meet the minimum requirements for size and clearance.

-Casement egress windows usually have one or more hinges at the side and swing in or out to open like a door.
-This design can allow for windows to meet the egress requirements while being comparatively small and thus be suitable for basements and areas with limited space.
-Casement egress windows tend to be the most popular.
-Their measurements can range from 28 inches to 36 inches wide by 35.5 inches to 48 inches tall.
+Casement egress windows usually have one or more hinges at the side.
+These windows swing in or out to open like a door.
+This design allows for windows to meet the egress requirements, but be smaller in size.
+Casement egress windows are the most popular type.
+Their measurements range from 28 inches to 36 inches wide by 35 1/2 inches to 48 inches tall.

-Single-hung egress windows feature two panes of glass and are normally designed so the top sash is stationary and only the bottom sash designed to move.
-Single-hung windows tend to be more popular in older homes and colder climates, and need to be relatively large to meet the minimum size requirement for egress windows.
+Single-hung egress windows feature two panes of glass.
+The top sash is stationary and only the bottom sash raises.
+Single-hung windows are popular in older homes and colder climates.
+They need to be relatively large to meet the minimum size requirement for egress windows.

-Double-hung egress windows feature two panes of glass and are normally designed so that both the top and bottom sash can be raised and lowered.
-They also need to be relatively large to meet the minimum size requirement for egress windows, needing a space 28 inches to 60 inches wide and 23.5 inches to 60 inches high.
+Double-hung egress windows feature two panes of glass.
+Both the top and bottom sash can be raised and lowered.
+They also need to be relatively large to meet the minimum size requirement for egress windows.
+Plan for a space that is 28 inches to 60 inches wide and 23 1/2 inches to 60 inches high.

-Gliding or sliding egress windows slide open horizontally, like sliding glass doors, and must be at least 4x4 square feet to meet requirements.
+Gliding or sliding egress windows slide open horizontally, like sliding glass doors.
+They should be at least 4 x 4 feet to meet requirements.
 Like double-hung windows, sliding windows need more room than casement windows to meet egress window codes.
-They need space that can accommodate a window 47.5 inches to 60 inches wide by 35.5 inches to 60 inches tall.
+These windows range from 47 1/2 inches to 60 inches wide and 35 1/2 inches to 60 inches tall.

-Awning egress windows usually have a hinge at the top and tilt outward open.
-(When open, they can resemble an awning on the outside of a building.)
-Many older awning windows often have limited opening space, so check carefully to make sure they’re up to code.
-New egress awning windows typically measure 36 inches to 48 inches wide by 23.5 inches to 36 inches tall.
+Awning egress windows have a hinge at the top.
+They tilt outward to open.
+Many older awning windows have limited opening space, so you’ll need to make sure they’re up to code.
+New egress awning windows measure 36 inches to 48 inches wide by 23 1/2 inches to 36 inches tall.
 These windows often prove unsuitable for basements.

-- Most new homes will be built in compliance with egress window code.
-When renovating an older residence, homeowners may need to install replacement windows that could be larger than the originals.
-Multiple types of egress windows are available that can fit in a preexisting frame.
+- Most new homes are built in compliance with egress window code.
+When renovating an older residence, you might need to install replacement windows that are larger than the originals.
+Many egress windows will fit in a preexisting frame, though.

-- In many cases, enlarging the height of the window opening will require less structural work than enlarging the width, which may require additional horizontal structural support.
+- In many cases, enlarging the height of the window opening requires less structural work.
+Enlarging the width may require additional horizontal structural support.

-- Enlarging a hole or cutting a hole to accommodate a new window frame often requires carpentry and construction experience, especially in basements made of solid concrete.
+- Enlarging a hole or cutting a hole to accommodate a new window frame requires carpentry experience, especially in basements made of solid concrete.

-Building codes require bedrooms to include egress windows in case an emergency escape is necessary.
-To meet requirements, make sure you choose a type of egress window that fits the available space.
+- Building codes require bedrooms to include egress windows for emergency escape.
+To meet requirements, choose a window that fits the available space.